Y-Foundry-Dao/yfd-docs/docs/_yfoundry/glossary.md

 ***

+### Initiative
+A Proposal type on the Y-Foundry platform.
+A Proposer can get support for a wide variety of projects through an Initiative Proposal.

+***

 ### Plurality
 In voting, when an outcome receives more votes than any other but may not necessarily achieve an absolute majority.